DanielBUBU/PD_maid/README.md

 ![biscuit](./readme_assets/Intents.png)</br>
 ![biscuit](./readme_assets/Permission.png)</br>

-- install ffmpeg(https://www.wikihow.com/Install-FFmpeg-on-Windows),Python 3.x,and Node.js(https://nodejs.org/en/) on your system and add then into the system path if they don't add automatically(windows)
+- install ffmpeg(https://www.wikihow.com/Install-FFmpeg-on-Windows) ,Python 3.x,and Node.js(https://nodejs.org/en/) on your system and add then into the system path if they don't add automatically(windows)

 - create config.json in root</br>
 Format example can be found in `config.example.json`</br>